If you want to learn how to rank higher on Google with SE Ranking, you’ve come to the right place.

 Table of Contents

-There are many rumors out there on how to rank higher on Google.
+There are many rumors out there about how to rank higher on Google.
 Here are six of the most proven techniques that have an impact on positions.

 Relevance is the primary ranking factor: when users search for “how to start a blog,” they expect to see a page with instructions and tips on how to start a blog, not a bicycle shop.